 - 5.2.
 Report Deadline.
-To demonstrate that the Grant Funds have been used in accordance with this Grant Agreement, the PROVIDER must submit to the County Administrator a written report documenting that the PROVIDER is meeting or has fulfilled all of the applicable financial requirements.
-This report is to be received by the County Administrator monthly.
-The PROVIDER shall also submit a written report to the County Administrator on or prior to September 30th of each year from the time of the execution of this Grant Agreement through the termination of this Grant Agreement demonstrating that the PROVIDER is fulfilling, or has fulfilled, its purpose, and has complied with all applicable Hernando County, state and federal requirements.
+To demonstrate that the Grant Funds have been used in accordance with this Grant Agreement, the PROVIDER must submit to the County Administrator or their designee a written report documenting that the PROVIDER is meeting or has fulfilled all of the applicable financial, performance, and progress reports on the funded project.
+This report is to be received by the County Administrator or their designee monthly by the 15th of the month for activities conducted in the prior month from the date funds are distributed through the termination of the grant agreement.
+The PROVIDER shall also submit a written report to the County Administrator or their designee on or prior to September 30th of each year from the time of the execution of this Grant Agreement through the termination of this Grant Agreement demonstrating that the PROVIDER is fulfilling, or has fulfilled, its purpose, and has complied with all applicable Hernando County, state, and federal requirements.
 The County Administrator may also request that a compilation statement or independent financial audit and accounting for the expenditure of Grant Funds be prepared by an independent certified public accountant at the expense of the PROVIDER.
 In the event that the PROVIDER fails to submit the required reports as required above, the County Administrator may terminate this Grant Agreement in accordance with Article 7.
 Further, the County Administrator must approve these reports for the PROVIDER to be deemed to have met all conditions of this Grant Award. - 5.3.
 Program Monitoring and Evaluation.
-The County Administrator and Contract Administrator may monitor and conduct an evaluation of the PROVIDER's operations, which may include visits by County representatives to: PROVIDER's programs, procedures, and operations; discuss the PROVIDER's programs with the PROVIDER's personnel; and evaluate the public impact of the PROVIDER's programs.
+The County Administrator, their designee, analyst, and Contract Administrator may monitor and conduct an evaluation of the PROVIDER's operations, which may include visits by County representatives to: PROVIDER's programs, procedures, and operations; discuss the PROVIDER's programs with the PROVIDER's personnel; and evaluate the public impact of the PROVIDER's programs.
 Upon request, the PROVIDER shall provide the County Administrator with notice of all meetings of its Board of Directors or governing board. - 5.4.
 Payments.
 For its performance under this Grant Agreement, the Grant Funds shall be distributed to the PROVIDER in two equal payments, the first payment distribution within sixty (60) days of execution of this Grant Agreement, and the second payment distribution shall be made (6) months after the execution date of this Grant Agreement.
-Prior to the second payment, the PROVIDER shall provide the COUNTY a complete accounting as to how the first payment has been spent. - 5.5.
+Prior to the second payment, the PROVIDER shall provide the COUNTY a complete accounting as to how the first payment has been spent.
+The PROVIDER shall provide the COUNTY a complete accounting as to how the second payment has been spent within 30 days of the expenditure deadline. - 5.5.
 Contracts and Subcontracts; Laws.
 The PROVIDER shall not enter into any contracts or subcontracts in the performance of this Grant Agreement that would affect the COUNTY's financial contribution without prior notice and written consent of the Contract Administrator.
 Notice and consent for such contracts and subcontracts may be provided through electronic communications or United States Postal Service.
 All contracts or subcontracts made by the PROVIDER shall be made in accordance with all applicable Hernando County, State, and Federal laws, rules, and regulations stipulated in this Grant Agreement, and in strict accordance with all terms, covenants, and conditions in this Agreement.